bunk3r/pitkgui/README.md

 Due to Pygame+touchscreen problems in Jessie, it's time to use Tkinter.

+console config:

-Launch with:  `xinit /usr/bin/python /path/to/pitkgui/pitkgui.py`
+ 	- Launch with:  `xinit /usr/bin/python /path/to/pitkgui/pitkgui.py`

+ 	- Autostart from console:
+ 		1. add `xinit /usr/bin/python /home/pi/Develop/pitkgui/pitkgui.py` to /home/pi/.profile
+ 		2. autologin to console with raspi-config